maosan132/menu-app/README.md

-# Getting Started with Create React App
+# Menu App with React - hooks - Axios - tailwind - react-spring

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this project we'll build a mobile first web application that covers topics such as:

+- Creating a React single page app with npx create-react-app

+- JavaScript configurable CSS

+- Animated components

+- React Router

+- HTTP requests with Axios

+- Creating your own custom hooks for React

 ## Available Scripts